yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 ~ A PWA can be created using frontend tech of your choice ~ For instance, you could use React, like some Magento PWA Studio people did ~ Magento PWA Studio is not a PWA, it is a studio
-~ Maybe the GraphQL API is nearing complete covera, PWA Studio is not ~ Who cares?
+~ Maybe the GraphQL API is nearing complete coverage.
+Magento PWA Studio is not.
+~ Who cares?
 React is easy as hell and you can rapidly develop features with it ~ The point of headless is to separate the frontend from the backend ~ The point is not to be scared of anything that is not developed by Magento itself ~ Can you build a PWA with the current Magento PWA Studio and GraphQL API?
 ~ Yes!
 Assuming that you understand its implications.

 ---
 {state: main middle dark}
 {background-image: heman/heman-skeletor.webp}
-# Are you feeling fuzzy?
+# It is all good now

 ---
 {state: main middle dark}